 - 7.13 This section considers the adequacy of the funding by projecting the COM plan's future funding level.
 This projection is based on the "best estimate" funding assumptions set out in Appendix D. - 7.14 The graph below shows the projected Vested Benefits (VBI) of the COM plan for the next ten years.
+For clarity, we note an assumed net investment return of 1.1% p.a. is used in this projection and the current contribution rates are expected to be retained over the next ten years.
+City of Melbourne is also assumed to continue to contribute.

-- 7.15 The chart shows the VBI is expected to stay well above 100% over the next ten years and hence no additional contribution is expected to be required from City of Melbourne to meet the funding requirement under SPS 160.
-However, in practice actual experience will be different to what is expected and the VBI may decrease or increase more quickly than expected. - 7.16 The above chart shows that the VBI is expected to increase over time.
-This is consistent with the total service liability surplus of \$12.2 million at 30 June 2017. - 7.17 If the future investment return was 4.5% p.a. the VBI would still be expected to increase, but much more slowly.
-If the future investment return was 1.5% p.a. the projected VBI would be expected to decrease slowly towards 100% over the next ten years.
+- 7.15 The chart shows the VBI is expected to stay well above 100% over the next ten years and no additional contribution is expected to be required from City of Melbourne to meet the funding requirement under SPS 160.
+However, in practice actual experience will be different to what is expected and the VBI may decrease or increase more quickly than expected. - 7.16 The above chart shows that the VBI is expected to increase materially over time.
+This is consistent with a total service liability surplus of \$9.2 million at 30 June 2020.
+The expected growth in VBI would be even higher if an assumed investment return of 1.9% p.a. was assumed. - 7.17 If the future investment return was lower at 0.1% p.a. the VBI would still be expected to increase, but much more slowly.
+Nonetheless, the overarching result of an improving VBI is expected to remain under the current contribution schedule and current investment strategy.